playfulprogramming/playfulprogramming/content/blog/pointers-and-references-cpp/index.md

 	0xffffcc08 : 0xffffcc10 : 0xffffcc1c : 12
 ```

 As you can see, all the **&** operator does is gives you the memory address at its specific spot in memory.
-I also included a small example of a double-pointer which is just one more layer of abstraction then another pointer.
-You can see how the memory addresses line up.
+I also included a small example of a double-pointer which just contains one more layer of abstraction then a single pointer.
+You can see how the memory addresses line up in the output.

 Here’s what this looks like in memory with more easily understandable addresses in a “0x…” format.